Why Programme Cultures Neutralise Design

 Naive about power

-Hill (2012) gives the most memorable framing: the "dark matter" of organisational culture, policy environments, market mechanisms, legislation, and finance models shapes what services actually do, but sits beneath the surface of what design processes typically engage with.
+Hill (2012) frames this as the "dark matter" of organisational culture, policy environments, market mechanisms, legislation, and finance models shapes what services actually do, but sits beneath the surface of what design processes typically engage with.
 Designers, Hill argues, too often appear naive about how organisations actually make decisions.
 The user is rarely aware of the organisational context that produced a service, yet the outcome is directly affected by it.
 Hill's argument is that designers need to engage with this substrate - and that too few do.

 But Hill's diagnosis - that designers are naive about organisational reality - is the mild version.
 A more uncomfortable body of work asks why design is systematically naive, and whether the naivety is a feature rather than a bug.